LLNL/shroud/docs/struct.rst

 differently.
 Whereas in C++ a struct and class are essentially the same thing, Shroud treats structs as a C style struct.
 They do not have associated methods.
-This allows them to be mapped to a Fortran derived type with the ``bind(C)`` attribute.
-Classes are wrapped by a shadow derived-type with methods implemented as type-bound procedures in Fortran.
+This allows them to be mapped to a Fortran derived type with the ``bind(C)`` attribute and a Python NumPy array.
+Classes are wrapped by a shadow derived-type with methods implemented as type-bound procedures in Fortran and an extension type in Python.

 Struct
 ------